wdv4758h/pypy-extradoc/talk/sea2012/talk.rst

 * An **efficient just in time compiler** for the Python language

-* Relatively "good" on numerics (compared to other dynamic languages)
+* Relatively "good' on numerics (compared to other dynamic languages)

 * Example - real time video processing

-* Some comparisons
+* XXX some benchmarks

 Why would you care?
 -------------------

-* "If I write this stuff in C/fortran/assembler it'll be faster anyway"
+* *If I write this stuff in C/fortran/assembler it'll be faster anyway*

 * maybe, but ...